How to Get Your Dog to Stay: Master the Place Command

 So, what are you actually supposed to do when your dog breaks their place stay?

-1. One strategy I use most often is to bring one individual piece of food to the dog at a time.
+One strategy I use most often is to bring one individual piece of food to the dog at a time.
 I keep my treat pouch filled with yummy food that the dog really enjoys and I hand them one piece at a time while they’re staying in their place.
+This is key for positive reinforcement stay command work.

 But what do you do when the dog isn’t on the bed and isn’t getting the reward?

-2. The moment your dog steps off the bed and can see the food, immediately close your hand.
+The moment your dog steps off the bed and can see the food, immediately close your hand.
 When they step off, they’ll likely come towards your hand, and when that happens, keep your hand closed.
 Don’t raise your hand over your head or higher, as this could encourage the dog to jump.
+This immediate lack of reward helps your dog understand that breaking the dog stay command stops the reinforcement.

-4. Another tip is to stay no more than a step or two away from the dog.
+Another tip for how to teach dog to stay is to stay no more than a step or two away from the dog.
 You’re really only a few feet away, and you want to try to stay at this distance for 5 to 10 seconds to see if your dog can hold the position.
 Try to bring the rewards often enough that your dog can predict them, but challenge them by stretching it to 5 or 10 seconds before moving further away.
+This helps proof the stay command in short durations

 When your dog starts to come off the place, move towards them with your body.
 You can also use the leash here.
 Once your dog settles back onto the bed, that’s when you can start moving back those two or three steps.